EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/File-server-resource-management.md

 1. In **Limit**, type **75** and ensure, **MB** is selected.
 1. Ensure, **Hard quota.
 Do not allow users to exceed limit** is selected.
 1. Under **Notification thresholds**, click **Add...**.

+    > Note: If you receive an error message at this point, restart VN1-FS1 and start the task again.

 1. In Add Threshold, on the tab E-mail Message, ensure that **Generate notifications when usage reaches %** is **85**.
 1. Click the checkbox **Send e-mail to the user who exceeded the threshold**.
 1. Click the tab **Event Log**.